Complain about media

 How to complain about a newspaper or online news service

 If you believe that you have been defamed by a newspaper or online newspaper article, you can get legal advice.
-Defamation is when your reputation is injured as a result of the publication.
+Defamation is when your reputation is injured by the publication of the article.

-The Press Ombudsman will not investigate complaints where legal action has begun.
+The Press Ombudsman will not investigate complaints if legal action has begun.

 How do I complain to the company?